Thick Soergel calculus in type A: Background

-We will occasionally use a shorthand to represent double dots.
+We will occasionally use a shorthand to represent double dots (two univalent vertices connected by an edge).
 We identify a double dot colored $i$ with the polynomial $f_i\in R$, and to a linear combination of disjoint unions of double dots in the same region of a graph, we associate the appropriate linear combination of products of $f_i$.
 For any polynomial $f\in R$, a square box with a polynomial $f$ in a region will represent the corresponding linear combination of graphs with double dots.
-We have an bimodule action of $R$ on morphisms by placing boxes (i.e. double dots) in the leftmost or rightmost regions of a graph.
+We have a bimodule action of $R$ on morphisms by placing boxes (i.e. double dots) in the leftmost or rightmost regions of a graph.
+The functor $\FC$ respects this $R$-bimodule action.

 \plabel{$f_i^2f_j$}{48}{12} For instance, $\ig{1.5}{polyexample}$.